Euphorbia prostrata

 - Flower Description:

 - Flowers are very small and are nearly indistinct.
-Plants flower in summer and early fall, then die after frost.
-Flowers are greenish-white.
+Plants flower in summer and early fall from June to September, then die after frost.
+Flowers are white to pinkish and appear in round clusters.
+They are cup-shaped and surrounded by white petal-like structures.
+The flower size in less than 1/16-inch in diameter.

 -